mubaidr/node-vue-template/README.md

 ### Highlights

-* Generate models from exisitng Database
 * Sequelize configures to read models from directory, just add new models and sequelize will load it.
-* Automatic API for all the models (you can also skip some)
 * Authentication already setup using JSONWebToken for nodejs
-* Authorization routes to filter api endpoints data based on rules
 * Add custom route endpoints

 [Build Setup](./backend/README.md)